How to Sell a Car with an Existing Loan

 Most people sell a car at some point in their life.
 But it’s not always old cars that we’ve had for a decade or two that we decide to sell.
 Sometimes people sell cars that they’ve only had for a few years.

 If you’re doing that, then you still may have a loan out on the car, and owe money to a lender.
 So, how do you go about selling a car with a loan?
-Read on to find out.
+Jerry has compiled everything you need to know about selling your car without a loan.

 The first thing you want to do when selling a car with a loan is contact your lender.
-Whether your car is financed through a corporate bank or financier, or a private company or smell credit union, you need to let them know that you’re planning on selling the car, so they can alert you to any information that you may need to know.
+Whether your car is financed through a corporate bank or financier, a private company, or a small credit union, you need to let them know that you’re planning on selling the car, so they can alert you to any information that you may need to know.

-The other reason for contacting the lender is to figure out how much money you owe on your car.
-In order to proceed with selling your car, you need to know how much money is still owed to your lender.
+You’ll also need to ask the lender how much you still owe on the car.
 Ask them for the balance on the car, so you can see how much more money they need to receive in this process.

 Now that you know what your car is worth, it’s time to find a buyer.
-List your car, and negotiate with potential buyers until you’ve received a deal that you’re comfortable with.
+List your car online and negotiate with potential buyers until you’ve received a deal that you’re comfortable with.

 Now you have the two prices involved: the amount that you still owe on the car, and the price that you’re going to get from the buyer.
 Sometimes the former will be larger than the latter, and sometimes the latter will be greater than the former.